Blog

 Singapore FinTech Festival

-The Singapore FinTech Festival (SFF), organized by the Monetary Authority of Singapore, is the largest fintech gathering in the world and runs November 18–20, 2026.
-The 2025 edition drew 70,000+ participants from 142 countries with 940 speakers, 600 sponsors and exhibitors, and more than 20,000 one-on-one meetings through its MeetUp matchmaking program — and 2026 is expected at similar scale.
+The Singapore FinTech Festival (SFF), organized by the Monetary Authority of Singapore, is the largest fintech gathering in the world and runs November 18–20, 2026 at Singapore EXPO.
+The 2025 edition drew 70,000+ participants from 142 countries with 940 speakers, 600 sponsors and exhibitors, and more than 20,000 one-on-one meetings through its MeetUp matchmaking program – and 2026 is expected at similar scale.
 This is a policy-and-finance event first: central bank governors, regulators, and Tier-1 bank leaders sit alongside fintech founders, which makes it unusually strong for regulatory-sensitive product conversations across Asia-Pacific and the Middle East.

 Who attends: Central bank regulators, Tier-1 bank digital leaders, APAC/Middle East fintech founders, institutional investors Best for: APAC market entry, regulatory-heavy product positioning, cross-border partnership deals